telerik/kendo-ui-core/docs/controls/charts/error-bars.md

     });
     </script>

-###Setting a percentage value
+### Set Percentage Values

-It is also possible to set the difference as percentage of the point value.
-To achieve this, you should set a string value in the format "percenatage(n)" where `n` indicates the percent value.
+It is also possible to set the difference of the point value as percentage.
+To achieve this, set a string value in the format `"percenatage(n)"` where `n` indicates the percent value, as demonstrated in the example below.

-####Example: setting a percentage value
+###### Example

     <div id="chart"></div>
     <script>